lynx44/SigQL/README.md

     	WITH DEFAULT_SCHEMA = dbo
     GO

 **In a one to many relationship, will the collection return null if no values are found?**
 No, if no matching rows are found, the collection returned will be empty.

 **Is SigQL performant?**
 SigQL is designed to increase developer productivity by making it simple to select the exact set of data needed for the functionality being developed, which results in smaller and more precise result sets.
 However, because it is still in an experimental phase, no benchmarks have currently been run, and no specific performance goals are being targeted.

-**Can I return a list, array, or other collection type?**
-Currently, only IEnumerable is supported.

 **Are schemas supported?**
 Currently SigQL does not explicitly support schemas.
 It does not qualify objects with schema names.